-This bill seeks to amend the Code of West Virginia to enhance the regulation of electronic smoking devices and related products.
+This bill amends the Code of West Virginia to enhance the regulation of electronic smoking devices and tobacco products.
 It introduces new definitions such as "authorized electronic smoking device" and "retailer," and establishes penalties for selling unauthorized devices or selling authorized devices to individuals under 21 years of age.
-Retailers are mandated to verify the age of purchasers, while manufacturers must provide documentation to wholesalers and retailers.
-The bill also creates a tobacco noncompliance database to track violations and outlines enforcement mechanisms, including inspections and compliance checks using minors.
+Retailers are mandated to verify the age of purchasers, with escalating fines for violations.
+The Secretary of State is tasked with creating a list of retailers selling electronic smoking devices, while the Alcohol Beverage Control Commissioner will maintain a list of authorized devices and retailers, as well as a tobacco noncompliance database.

 Statutes affected: